Waves Anthology Notice

 What began as the intent to publish a record of the 2015 Waves Discussion Series gathering, our Waves: A Confluence of Women’s Voices anthology has become an expression of AROHO’s organic transformation.
 Our deep commitment to question our assumptions and be true in every aspect to who we are and what we do, led to an open invitation to creative women everywhere to further submit to this collective work.
 This open call was received by an editor who sat on the floor with thousands of pages which “shaped themselves” over the course of several years into an elaborate volume encompassing the breadth of creative women.

-Excerpts from the anthology will find life alongside new work in each WAVES digital publication, contributors will have an elevated presence in AROHO Global Camp, and like a steadily building surge the radiant, assembled work of Waves: A Confluence of Women’s Voices will express itself on the AROHO website as a guided experience, and intersect with our Global Day Camps in unique virtual discussions much like a book club gathering.
-Declared canon-worthy on the leading Anthology page, and beginning with cover art, dedication, epigraphs, Diane Gilliam’s Editor’s Note, and nine sections, each woman’s piece, as soon as possible, will appear as an individual post containing her contributor bio.
+Excerpts from the anthology will find life alongside new work in each WAVES digital publication, and like a steadily building surge, the radiant, assembled work of Waves: A Confluence of Women’s Voices will express itself on the AROHO website as a guided experience.
+Declared canon-worthy on the leading Anthology page — featuring cover art, dedication, epigraphs, Maxine Hong Kingston’s “Orlando is the Story of a Writer,” Diane Gilliam’s Editor’s Note, and nine sections — each woman’s piece, as soon as possible, will appear as an individual post containing her contributor bio.

 We pause to remind ourselves that the three-hundred voices of the anthology are as audacious as our commitment to present them.
 This vast effort is self-funded with more pro-bono than paid hours compassionately contributed by the kindred creative sisters of AROHO.
 Given this reality, we are unable to forecast the speed with which any one woman’s work will appear or speculate as to when it will be complete.